GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

     * Fetch **(which is recommended)** or XHR (which is only available during origin trial and not recommended):
         * You can access topics from the `Sec-Browsing-Topics` header in requests to the ad tech back end.
 This is the most performant option (low latency to observe topics of one specific user).
     * Using an iframe tag with the `browsingtopics` attribute:
-        * You can add an iframe with a `browsingtopics` attribute and Chrome will include topics (observed for origin of the iframe) in the `Sec-Browsing-Topics` header on the request for the iframe.
+        * You can add an iframe with a `browsingtopics` attribute and Chrome will include topics (observed for the eTLD+1  of the iframe) in the `Sec-Browsing-Topics` header on the request for the iframe.

 {% Aside %}
 If you are planning to use Topics data in a real-time bidding context (such as GAM or Prebid), we strongly recommend the Headers Option since it is the most performant one (lower latency).